-The square root board shows in a simple way the essence of squaring a number and calculating a square root.
+The square root board shows in a simple way the essence of squaring a number and determining its square root.

 For both operations, children should already have multiplication experience.

 Taking square roots becomes very easy with the board, because one can see that is it the opposite of squaring.
 In order to square a number, it must be multiplied with itself: 2×2=4

 One can see that this operation always looks like a square on the board; thus it is called “squaring”.

 To find out the root of 4, we count the beads on one side.
 There are 2 beads, which means the root of 4 is 2:

 This works easily with all numbers from 1 to 9.
 Instead of beads, we can also use pebbles, blocks or buttons:

 With numbers greater than 9, we need beads in various colors.
 Maria Montessori developed the following simple system: